JSAbrahams/mamba/README.md

 my_server send message handle
     err: ServerErr => print "Error while sending message: \"[message]\": [err]"

-if my_server isa ConnectedHTTPServer then my_server disconnect
+if my_server isa ConnectedMyServer then my_server disconnect
 ```

 In the above script, we will always print the error since we forgot to actually connect to the server.